ObsidianToAnki/Obsidian_to_Anki/README.md

 * End Inline Note - The string that signals the end of an inline note.
 Defaults to ENDI (End-Inline)
 * Target Deck Line - The string that signals "the line beneath me is the name of the target deck".
 Defaults to TARGET DECK
 * File Tags Line - The string that signals "the line beneath me is the set of tags that should be added to all notes from this file".
 Defaults to FILE TAGS
+* Delete Regex Note Line - The string that signals "the line beneath me is an id string for a regex note that should be deleted."
+Defaults to DELETE

 ### Field substitutions
 The substitutions for field prefixes.
 For example, under the section ['Basic'], you'll see something like this: